GİRSAN

 GİRSAN is a Turkish firearm manufacturing company, mainly focused on manufacturing pistols and shotguns.
 Its firearms are used worldwide by civilians, police and military.

 History

 GIRSAN Gun Industry was established in Giresun, Turkey in 1993.
 Factory building located in Giresun Bulancak Industrial Zone on an area of more than 30,000 square meters.
-GİRSAN products are used by Military, Police and other government owned authorities.
-In addition, Girsan delivers their products to more than 55 countries all over the world.
+GİRSAN products are used by military, police and other government owned authorities.
+In addition, Girsan delivers their products to more than 55 countries.